 There are six categories in the CBCA Book of the Year Awards.

 - CBCA Book of the Year: Older Readers

 - CBCA Book of the Year: Younger Readers

 - CBCA Book of the Year: Early Childhood

 - CBCA Picture Book of the Year

 - CBCA Award for New Illustrator (previously the Crichton Award for New Illustrators administered by the CBCA Victorian Branch)

 For entry information and eligibility criteria, please see our Entry Information page.

-To submit an entry for the 2019 CBCA Book of the Year Awards please access our online entry form here.
+Entries for the 2020 CBCA Book of the Year Awards are now open.
+Please access our online entry form here.